dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 # [Visual Studio Code](#tab/visual-studio-code)

 In your SQLite tool, examine the column definitions for the `Student` table.
 The name fields have type `Text`.
-Notice that the first name field is called FirstMidName.
-In the next section, you'll change the name of that column to FirstName.
+Notice that the first name field is called `FirstMidName`.
+In the next section, you change the name of that column to `FirstName`.

 ---